0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Insecure Deserialization & Object Injection.md

 Java (and some other languages) uses binary serialization formats.
 Serialized Java objects always begin with the same bytes:
 - `ac ed` in hexadecimal
 - `rO0` in Base64
+- `H4S` prefix in an object path, signifying a gzipped and Base64-encoded Java object. [^34041]

 >[!warning] Sinks:
 >- `java.io.Serializable`